binadiegha/react-text-colorfy/README.md

 ```

 ### color
-The `color` prop accepts any CSS color value or name passed as a `string`: HEX, rgb, color name, etc are all accepted. see the <a href="https://www.w3schools.com/css/css3_colors.asp" target="_alt" >CSS color reference </a>  for more insight on css colors. defaults to the project's primary color.
+The `color` prop accepts any CSS color value or name passed as a `string`: HEX, rgb, color name, etc are all accepted. see the <a href="https://www.w3schools.com/css/css3_colors.asp" target="_blank"> CSS color reference </a>  for more insight on css colors. defaults to the project's primary color.

 *Code example*
 ```javascript